James Bennett McCord: Early life and education

-James B. McCord was born on April 5, 1870 in Toulon, Illinois to Robert L. McCord, a Congregational minister in Iowa and Illinois, and Helen D. McCord (née Hopkins), who came from a farming and politically involved family in Illinois.
+James B. McCord was born on April 5, 1870, in Toulon, Illinois, to Robert L. McCord, a Congregational minister in Iowa and Illinois, and Helen D. McCord (née Hopkins), who came from a farming and politically involved family in Illinois.
 McCord studied at Oberlin College’s preparatory school before continuing on to attend the college.
 He graduated in 1891 and then attended medical school at Northwestern University.
 After receiving his medical degree in 1895, he interned at Mercy Hospital in Chicago.

 Personal life

 McCord met his wife, Margaret McCord (née Mellon), whose parents were former medical missionaries in South Africa, at Oberlin College, and they married on August 14th, 1895.
 They had six children together: Jessie, Mary, Robert, Laura, William, and Margaret.
-Unfortunately, Jessie and Laura both unexpectedly passed away in 1919, and although the McCords did not mention it publicly, their daughters’ deaths and the ensuing grief noticeably changed them.
+Unfortunately, Jessie and Laura both unexpectedly died in 1919, and although the McCords did not mention it publicly, their daughters’ deaths and the ensuing grief noticeably changed them.

 McCord was an avid chess player, and he not only founded the Durban Chess Club but also actively competed in tournaments even after his retirement and return to America.
 He continued playing until his death and was the oldest to compete in the 1950 U.S. National Chess Championship.